 - National Park City Wildlife.
 A photography competition and exhibition in partnership with the London Wildlife Trust.

 - National Park City Splash.
 London’s first multi-site outdoor swimming and paddle sports event.
 All abilities were welcome to try their hand at stand up paddle boarding and open water swimming, canoeing and kayaking.

-Hundreds of organisations put on events as part of the National Park City Festival 2019 supported by hundreds of volunteers.
-We'd like to thank everyone involved for their commitment and hard work.
-The Festival wouldn't have happened without you!
-We are currently evaluating this year's Festival and will be in touch with event organisers for their feedback.
-If you have any questions or suggestions please contact [email protected]
+150 organisations put on events as part of the National Park City Festival 2019, supported by hundreds of volunteers.
+We'd like to thank everyone involved for their commitment and hard work; the Festival wouldn't have happened without you.
+We'd particularly like to extend our thanks to the Festival Advisory Group organisations:

 - Julie’s Bicycle